Should you use a home equity loan to consolidate your debt?

 Image of women couple at dinner table, looking down at tablets with child.

-If you’re struggling under the weight of credit card debt, unpaid bills or non-mortgage loans, taking out a home equity loan may be your best option to consolidate your debt.
+If you’re struggling to pay off your debts, taking out a home equity loan may be your best option to consolidate your debt.
 While this debt consolidation method is not for everyone, home equity loans provide lower interest rates and a tax deduction that can help overwhelmed borrowers get back on track.

 Home equity loans are a type of secured loan that require borrowers to use their house as collateral.
 Borrowers can use home equity loans to pay off high-interest debts, such as credit cards and student loans, at a lower interest rate.
 So if you’re willing to tap into your home equity, you can use it to consolidate your debts into one monthly payment with a lower interest rate.